Manisshabhlla/News_detection_project/README.md

 📌 Overview

-With the rapid rise of large language models like GPT-4, the creation of fake, manipulated, and AI-generated news has become easier than ever.
-This project presents a scalable hybrid pipeline that can detect:

-1. Duplicate news articles (identical copies)
-2. Paraphrased articles (semantically similar but reworded)
-3. AI-generated articles (synthetic content mimicking human writing)

-The system combines approximate similarity search with deep semantic analysis, achieving near-perfect detection accuracy while maintaining high computational efficiency.
+The emergence of large language models such as GPT-4 makes it easier than before to create false information, manipulated, and synthetic generated news.
+This work presents a scalable hybrid pipeline to determine whether news is duplicate, paraphrased, or ai generated.
+The proposed solution uses two methods for determining this; first, an approximate similarity method to find identical versions of the same piece of news and second, a deep semantic analysis method to identify paraphrases of the original piece of news.

+Both solutions are combined together with other features to obtain a high level of precision for the determination of the type of generated news.
+The method proposed is scalable due to its use of efficient algorithms and architectures.

 🏗️ System Architecture
-The pipeline consists of 6 stages:
+The proposed pipeline consists of six steps:
 Data Ingestion → MinHash + LSH → BERT Embeddings → AI Detector → Hybrid Fusion → Gradio UI
 Stage	Component	Purpose
 1	Data Ingestion & Preprocessing	Load, clean, normalize, tokenize